Hello. Thank you for visit my website. Sorry, this site is Japanese language only. (Of course, except this page)

 They are my inspirations, what they did in the books is my goal.
 There are some Japanese wrote about Black movies, and they are very good source for Japanese too.
 But I still think there are still missing pages.
 Some of them are appraised only 70's Blaxploitation era.
 Or there are missing of names of Charles Burnett, Haile Gerima and UCLA grads.
 Or some of them are missing what Richard Pryor did in the 80fs!!
 Can you believe that?

-What is the Black movies?
+What is the African American films?
 That is my biggest challenge.
-I don't want to be a person who only praise Spike Lee or Blaxploitation.
-Everybody can do that.
-Since I started to watch the movies, I realized the black image are numerous.
-Spike Lee is the black image, but not for all, but good one of them.
-His movies are not covered all black images.
-But like I wrote, one of good ones.
-And gangbangers are not covered all black image, but they are one of them.
+I don't want to be a person who only praise so called Hood movies or Blaxploitation.
+Since I started to watch the movies, I realized the African American images are numerous.
+And thier views and voices are not monolith.
+Gangbangers are not covered all black image, but they are one of them.
 It is like a piece of puzzles.
 We need all of them to make it.
 But I don't want to create stereotype by my movie reviews.

-Well, I hope my webpage cover those missing pages of Black Movies.
+Well, I hope my webpage cover those missing pages of African American films.
 And I know I am a one of happiest who enjoy those good movies.
 Just want to share with y'all.